jonhjelm/docs-and-training/tutorials/level_3_service_creation/python_sync_calculator.md

 In this tutorial, you will start with the pre-implemented [Calculator](../../code_examples/Python/sync_calculator) webservice, deploy it, and extend it with further functionality.
-You will then wrap the new functionality in a CloudFlow service and include it into a workflow.
+You will then wrap the new functionality in a CAxMan service and include it into a workflow.

 ## Step 1: Prepare the example code
 This tutorial starts from the code example